 The Fifth Avenue Uniform Company of New York City manufactured 377,881 horse gas masks of all types.
 Of this total, 351,270 were shipped overseas before Armistice Day.
 7

-British poster from the Be Kind to Animals campaign, WW1 era.Within months of the beginning of the war, it was becoming apparent that none of the armies had the resources they needed to cope with the incredible numbers of animals involved.
+World War 1 era Be Kind to Animals poster, Great Britain.Within months of the beginning of the war, it was becoming apparent that none of the armies had the resources they needed to cope with the incredible numbers of animals involved.
 There were not enough horses and mules but in addition, there were not enough veterinarians, grooms, drivers, or farriers to care for the animals that were in France.

 In civilian life, the cause of animal welfare was growing ever more popular in both England and the U.S.